 Over the past few years, community has emerged as a strategic discipline and a force-multiplier for an organization's growth efforts.
-2021 saw a record-breaking number of public listings, and a common theme across tech was community as integral to business strategy as a driver of revenue and customer growth.
+We've seen a record-breaking number of public listings lately, and a common theme across tech was community as integral to business strategy as a driver of revenue and customer growth.
 The companies who won invested heavily in value creation, not just by being product-led, but also being community-driven in the ways they interact with users and potential customers.

 Many product-led companies still focus solely on value capture and the traditional buying funnel.
 The need for value capture is obvious and undiminished.
 Through generating pipeline, qualifying, and closing prospects, it's the direct route to making money that's essential to the survival of any business.
 The buying funnel has been the primary framework used to optimize these activities for over a century.
 But the relationship between companies and customers is changing.
 It's not just through sales and marketing that folks decide upon products.
 Now it's also based on what they know and love or the recommendation of friends, colleagues, peers they know on social media, or even strangers they happen across online.
 They want to try before they buy, read reviews and guides created by users, and get advice from others on avoiding pitfalls.
 Products are no longer sold but adopted.